 Moreover, the net $(\kappa(T_{\netparam}))$ in $\SO(G\times G)\subseteq\SOprime(G\times G)$ converges towards the kernel of the identity operator in the \ws sense. \end{lemma} \begin{proof} The first statement follows by interpolation theory for operators and assumptions \ref{SO-norm-bound} and \ref{SOprime-norm-bound} in Definition \ref{def:reg-app-id}.
 Now, since $\SO$ is continuously embedded and dense in $\Lp{2}$, Definition \ref{def:reg-app-id}\ref{strong-id} implies that

 The moreover part follows from the fact that Definition \ref{def:reg-app-id}\ref{weak-id} implies \eqref{eq:0702a} \end{proof}

-Regularizing approximations of the identity allow us to construct a concrete family of operators that have kernels in $\SO(G_{1}\times G_{2})$, which approximate any given operator with an (abstract) kernel in $\SOprime(G_{1}\times G_{2})$ in the \ws \ sense.
+Regularizing approximations of the identity allow us to construct a concrete family of operators that have kernels in $\SO(G_{1}\times G_{2})$, which approximate in the \ws \ sense any given operator that has as (abstract) kernel in $\SOprime(G_{1}\times G_{2})$.

 \begin{proposition} For $i=1,2$ let $(T_{\netparam}^{(i)})$ be a regularizing approximation of the identity for $\SO(G_{i})$.
-For any operator $T \in \textnormal{Lin}(\SO(G_{1}),\SOprime(G_{2}))$ the collection of operators $(T_{\netparam})$, $T_{\netparam} := T_{\netparam}^{(2)} \circ T \circ T_{\netparam}^{(1)}$ is such that \begin{enumerate} \item[(i)] $T_\netparam\in \mathcal{B}(G_{1},G_{2})$ for each $\netparam$, i.e., $\kappa(T_{\netparam})\in\SO(G_{1}\times G_{2})$, \item[(ii)] $\lim_{\netparam} \big\vert \big( f^{(2)}, (T - T_{\netparam})f^{(1)}\big)_{\SO,\SOprime(G_{2})} \big\vert = 0$ for all $f^{(i)}\in\SO(G_{i})$, $i=1,2$, \item[(iii)] $\kappa(T_{\netparam})$ converges to $\kappa(T)$ in the \ws \ sense. \item[(iv)] $\sup_{\netparam} \Vert T_{\netparam} \Vert_{\textnormal{op},\SO\to\SOprime} < \infty$.
+For any operator $T \in \Lin(\SO(G_{1}),\SOprime(G_{2}))$ the collection of operators $(T_{\netparam})$, $T_{\netparam} := T_{\netparam}^{(2)} \circ T \circ T_{\netparam}^{(1)}$ is such that \begin{enumerate} \item[(i)] $T_\netparam\in \mathcal{B}(G_{1},G_{2})$ for each $\netparam$, i.e., $\kappa(T_{\netparam})\in\SO(G_{1}\times G_{2})$, \item[(ii)] $\lim_{\netparam} \big\vert \big( f^{(2)}, (T - T_{\netparam})f^{(1)}\big)_{\SO,\SOprime(G_{2})} \big\vert = 0$ for all $f^{(i)}\in\SO(G_{i})$, $i=1,2$, \item[(iii)] $\kappa(T_{\netparam})$ converges to $\kappa(T)$ in the \ws \ sense. \item[(iv)] $\sup_{\netparam} \Vert T_{\netparam} \Vert_{\textnormal{op},\SO\to\SOprime} < \infty$.

-\item[(v)]For $T \in \textnormal{Lin}(\Lp{2}(G_{1}),\Lp{2}(G_{2})) \text{ one has } \lim_{\netparam} \Vert (T - T_{\netparam}) f \Vert_{\Lp{2}(G_{2})} = 0 \ \ \text{for all} \ \ f\in\Lp{2}(G_{1}).$
+\item[(v)]For $T \in \Lin(\Lp{2}(G_{1}),\Lp{2}(G_{2})) \text{ one has } \lim_{\netparam} \Vert (T - T_{\netparam}) f \Vert_{\Lp{2}(G_{2})} = 0 \ \ \text{for all} \ \ f\in\Lp{2}(G_{1}).$

-\item[(vi)]For $T \in \textnormal{Lin}(\SO(G_{1}),\SO(G_{2})) \text{ one has } \lim_{\netparam} \Vert (T - T_{\netparam}) f \Vert_{\SO(G_{2})} = 0 \ \ \text{for all} \ \ f\in\SO(G_{1}).$ \end{enumerate} \end{proposition} \begin{proof} (i).
+\item[(vi)]For $T \in \Lin(\SO(G_{1}),\SO(G_{2})) \text{ one has } \lim_{\netparam} \Vert (T - T_{\netparam}) f \Vert_{\SO(G_{2})} = 0 \ \ \text{for all} \ \ f\in\SO(G_{1}).$ \end{enumerate} \end{proposition} \begin{proof} (i).
 For any $\netparam$ and $i=1,2$ the operator $T_{\netparam}^{(i)}$ belongs to $\mathcal{B}(G_{i},G_{i})$ and thus maps bounded \ws \ convergent nets in $\SOprime(G_{i})$ into norm convergent nets in $\SO(G_{i})$.
-Since $T\in\textnormal{Lin}(\SO(G_{1}),\SOprime(G_{2}))$ it is clear that then $T_{\netparam} = T_{\netparam}^{(2)}\circ T \circ T_{\netparam}^{(1)}$ also maps bounded \ws \ convergent nets in $\SOprime(G_{1})$ into norm convergent nets in $\SO(G_{2})$.
+Since $T\in\Lin(\SO(G_{1}),\SOprime(G_{2}))$ it is clear that then $T_{\netparam} = T_{\netparam}^{(2)}\circ T \circ T_{\netparam}^{(1)}$ also maps bounded \ws \ convergent nets in $\SOprime(G_{1})$ into norm convergent nets in $\SO(G_{2})$.
 Hence $T_{\netparam}\in\mathcal{B}(G_{1},G_{2})$.\\ (ii).
 This is a simple estimate:

 (iii).
 This is implied by (ii). \\ (iv).
 By definition the operators $T_{\netparam}^{(1)}$ and $T_{\netparam}^{(2)}$ have uniformly bounded operator norms as operators on $\SO$ and $\SOprime$.
 Thus